lupyuen/lupyuen.github.io/src/ci3.md

 Thank you everyone for making this happen! 🙏

-I think we learnt a Painful Lesson today: Freebies Won't Last Forever!
-The new GitHub Org for NuttX should probably be a __Paid GitHub Org__:
+We learnt a Painful Lesson today: __Freebies Won't Last Forever!__ The new GitHub Org for NuttX should probably be a __Paid GitHub Org__:

 - New GitHub Org shall be sponsored by our generous Stakeholder Companies (Espressif, Sony, Xiaomi, ...)

 - New GitHub Org shall be maintained by a Paid Employee of our Stakeholder Companies

 - Which means clicking Twice Per Day to trigger the [Scheduled Merge Jobs](https://github.com/nuttxpr/nuttx/actions) (I'm getting tired of this)

 - And restarting the Scheduled Merge Job (if it fails).
 Also: [Killing the Old Merge Jobs](https://github.com/lupyuen/nuttx-release/blob/main/kill-push-master.sh)

 - New GitHub Org shall host the Official Downloads of NuttX Compiled Binaries (for our upcoming Board Testing Farm)

 - New GitHub Org will eventually offload more CI Jobs from our GitHub Repos (e.g. macOS and Windows Builds)

 # What's Next